 Priscilla earned her Bachelor of Arts degree in Psychology in Puerto Rico and her Master’s degree in Marriage and Family Therapy from Adler University in Chicago.
-She is also in the process of becoming an AASECT Certified Sex Therapist after completing her training at the University of Michigan.
+She has also completed the Certificate program at the University of Michigan/Sexual Health Certificate/Sex Therapy Certificate and is a certified PREPARE/ENRICH (premarital preparation program) facilitator.
 Priscilla is bilingual in Spanish and has experience treating individuals of multiple cultural backgrounds.
 In her spare time, she enjoys spending time with her husband and friends, dancing ballet, running, and riding her bike around the city.

 To make an appointment with Priscilla directly, contact her here.

 Priscilla trabaja con individuos, parejas y familias de diferentes culturas.
 Como parte de sus especialidades e intereses profesionales, ella trabaja con adultos y parejas que tienen problemas de relación e intimidad, dificultades sexuales, infidelidad, trauma, ansiedad, depression, manejo de enojo, abuso de sustancias y comportamientos adictivos.